A message from Lucinda’s family

 Electra d’Aplièse is a woman who seems to have it all: as a top model, she has beauty, fame, and wealth.
 But beneath the glittery veneer, she’s cracking under the pressure of it all.

-Lucinda Riley was born in Ireland, and after an early career as an actress in film, theatre and television, wrote her first book aged twenty-four.
-Her books have been translated into thirty-seven languages and sold thirty million copies worldwide.
-She is a No.1 Sunday Times and New York Times bestseller.
+Lucinda Riley was born in 1965 in Ireland, and after an early career as an actress in film, theatre and television, wrote her first book aged twenty-four.
+Her books have been translated into thirty-seven languages and continue to strike a chord with all cultures around the world and she has become one of the most successful female authors of all time.
+The Seven Sisters series specifically has become a worldwide phenomenon, creating its own genre, and there are plans to create a seven-season TV series.

 Family holidays can be exhilarating, exhausting and inspiring.
 The memories I have of my children on various summer holidays will always be very dear to me, especially as they get older.
 Over ten years ago, after a family holiday in Cyprus, I began to write a book.
 At...read more